FileCloud Public AMI (Amazon Machine Image) is currently available in Amazon AWS Marketplace. See Link.

 3. Search FileCloud AMI in community AMIs or AWS marketplace.
 Choose the latest version.
 We recommend the AWS marketplace for the latest version.

 4. Choose the desired Amazon EC2 Instance type.
 We recommend atleast t2.medium.
+However, for best performance, the "m" series is better.
+For example m3.medium. the t2 series will start to throttle resource after certain usage point.

 5. Configure the security group to open up the port 80 for web access.